Zuhair-CS/stdlib/README.md

 ## Funding Acknowledgments

-This work was supported in part by the National Science Foundation under Award No. 2449410.
+This work was supported in part by the National Science Foundation under [Award No. 2449410][nsf-award-2449410].

 > Disclaimer: Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.